cowrie/cowrie/INSTALL.md

 ```

 ### 7 Fixing permissions
-Cowrie runs with it's own system user but we still need to be able to read/write into some directories
+Cowrie runs with its own system user but we still need to be able
+to read/write into some directories

 ```
 $ chown -R cowrie:cowrie /opt/cowrie/var